 - the statement of financial position;

 - the statement of comprehensive income;

 - the statement of changes in equity;

-- · the statement of cash flows; and
+- the cash flow statement; and

 - the related notes 1 to 15.

-The financial reporting framework that has been applied in their preparation is applicable law and IFRSs as adopted by the European Union.
+The financial reporting framework that has been applied in their preparation is applicable law, international accounting standards in conformity with the requirements of the Companies Act 2006 and IFRSs as issued by the IASB.

-Basis for opinion
+2. Basis for opinion